top of page

 The Walk

-Description: The Walk is a watercolor painting.
+Description The Walk is a watercolor painting.
 It shows a quiet winter morning in front of an old red brick church.
 A light fog hangs in the air, softening the details of the scene and creating a calm, reflective mood.
 Snow has fallen overnight, and while it still covers the ground, it has begun to melt, leaving patches of wet pavement and softened edges along the sidewalk.
-Two figures, a grandmother and her grandchild, walk side by side toward the church’s cemetery,
+Two figures, a grandmother and her grandchild, walk side by side toward the church’s cemetery, w

 Ed Cepiel